Xplatforms/CPC_NG_11_0B_Xplatforms_OpenSource/README.md

 # CPC_NG_11_0B_Xplatforms_OpenSource

-MB SeedKey DLL Example with key calculation for CPC_NG
+## Overview
+CPC_NG_11_0B_Xplatforms_OpenSource is an open-source project providing an example DLL for the Mercedes-Benz (MB) Seed Key Algorithm, specifically for CPC_NG (Central Powertrain Controller).
+This DLL includes key calculation functionality, implemented in C++.

+## Features
+- SeedKey key generation and validation
+- Implemented functions such as `GetECUName`, `GetSeedLength`, and `GenerateKeyExOpt`
-Compile it with Visual Studio as an Win32 x86 32-bit DLL
+- Compatible with Win32 x86 (32-bit) / Compile it with Visual Studio as an Win32 x86 32-bit DLL

-This functions is implemented an exported:

-GetECUName

-GetComment

-GetConfiguredAccessTypes

-GetSeedLength

-GetKeyLength

-GenerateKeyExOpt

-You can test it with mbseedkey calculator from here: https://github.com/Xplatforms/mbseedkey
+- Testable with the MBSeedKey calculator from [here](https://github.com/Xplatforms/mbseedkey)

+## License
+Licensed under GPL-3.0.

+## Contributions
+Contributions are welcome!